Welcome to the new KidsHealth website! See what is new.

 • Bedtime Fading For Managing Sleep Problems

-Putting tamariki (children) to bed when they are not tired increases the chances of bedtime struggles.
-Therefore, for some tamariki it is best to start by setting the bedtime at the time they usually fall asleep and gradually making the bedtime earlier.
+Putting tamariki (children) to bed when they are not tired can lead to bedtime struggles.
+For some tamariki, it helps to start with a bedtime close to when they usually fall asleep, then gradually make it earlier.

 • Normal Sleep - Primary School Aged Children